What are the benefits of Twitter for business?

 Optimising Twitter with SEO

-There are various ways for businesses to optimise Twitter for SEO in 2018, some of which are discussed below.
+There are various ways for businesses to optimise Twitter for SEO, some of which are discussed below.

-- Use relevant keywords and hashtags where possible – Keyword optimisation is arguably the most important and best SEO technique for business in 2018, as search engines are attracted to keywords.
+- Use relevant keywords and hashtags where possible – Keyword optimisation is arguably the most important and best SEO technique for business, as search engines are attracted to keywords.
 Add keywords naturally to your Twitter bio as well as your tweets to have your page and tweets indexed by search engines.

 ROI potential of Twitter

-Although ROI can be difficult to assess in terms of traffic generation and user engagement, social media channels often have a high potential ROI for business, and Twitter is no different in 2018.
+Although ROI can be difficult to assess in terms of traffic generation and user engagement, social media channels often have a high potential ROI for business, and Twitter is no different.
 The fact the social media channel is extremely open means your business has the potential to broadcast to every active user on Twitter.

 For businesses using the analytics feature available on Twitter, they are able to understand their customers and tailor their posts to these customers.
 This allows a user to measure when a page is most active, the demographics of a user’s followers, as well as the engagements and impressions relating to each individual tweet.
 With this in mind, the user is then able to tailor tweets to a specific demographic or post tweets at a specific time.
 This could potentially be more appealing to this target demographic, driving user engagement and creating potential sales leads.